 2. If they tell you your mid-cut bob is getting too short.

 It’s incredibly easy to get caught up in the moment of haircutting.
-There’s this adrenaline rush that plows through us as we sit in our stylist’s chair while they chop our mane into a cute bob.
+There’s this adrenaline rush that plows through us as we sit in our stylist’s chairs while they chop our mane into a cute bob.
 But there comes a point when the shortness is too short—something we tend to overlook in the chair when our hair is wet and we’re on a transformation high.
 It’s one thing if you decide you want to take the length into an entirely different hairstyle altogether, but if you want to keep that cute bob, don’t go any shorter than the shortest your stylist suggests.
 Dry and style your newly cut hair on your own from home, and if you still feel like it’s not short enough, let your stylist know.

 3. If they tell you your hair rejects certain dyes.

 Ever had a piercing that keeps getting infected, regardless of how well you take care of it?
 It becomes irritated, and the actual jewelry itself naturally pulls away from your flesh.
 That’s a dramatic visual, but just like your skin, your hair, too, can reject.
 It’s very common for a colorist to apply blonde highlights, for example, only to have them last for just a few washes, or have the color refuse to turn out vibrantly.
 If your colorist has tried the same shade on you several times to no avail, it means your hair is rejecting the dye.
 If this is the case, take your colorist’s word for it and move on to a different shade.
-By continuously attempting with this one, you’re only causing greater damage to your hair with no benefit.
+By continuously attempting this one, you’re only causing greater damage to your hair with no benefit.

 4. If they tell you a certain cut won’t flatter your face shape.